opensanctions/yente/README.md

 Side note: A **dataset** in `yente` contains a set of entities.
 However, some datasets instead reference a list of other datasets which should be included in their scope.
 Datasets that contain other datasets are called collections.
 For example, the dataset `us_ofac_sdn` (the US sanctions list) is included in the collections `sanctions` and `default`.

 Defining these extra indexing options is handled via a YAML file you can supply for `yente`.
 (The file needs to be accessible to the application, which may require the use of a [Docker volume](https://docs.docker.com/storage/volumes/) or a Kubernetes [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/#using-configmaps-as-files-from-a-pod)).
+The manifest file can also be configured as a HTTP/HTTPS URL which the yente application will download upon startup.
 An example manifest might look like this:

 ```yaml
 # Schedule is a crontab specification.
 Set it to `null` to disable automatic updates